arvnd-nelri/Flight-Delay-Prediction/README.md

 - **R-squared**:
   Represents how well the model explains the variance in the target variable.
 Higher values indicate better model performance.

-## Model Comparison

-The models are compared based on their performance metrics, and the model with the best results is chosen for final prediction tasks.